nosana-ci/docs.nosana.io/docs/hosts/grid-windows.md

 ```
 Benchmark finished
 ================================
-Thank you for registering for Nosana Node.
+Thank you for registering for GPU Hosts.
 ```

 Congratulations! :tada: You have completed the registration.